 Before reading on, it’s worth pointing out that in almost all cases a specialist international money transfer provider will provide a lower and more transparent fee structure than regular banks.

 This is how they operate and manage to avoid fees

-Best Companies to use to avoid intermediate fees by avoid SWIFT altogether:
+Best Companies to use to avoid intermediate fees by avoiding SWIFT altogether:

 - Min Transfer: £/€/$ 100